timothyf/diamond-iq/README.md

 1. Synchronize schedules and canonical games.
 2. Synchronize game details and plate appearances.
 3. Download season statistics and Statcast pitches.
-4. Synchronize 40-man rosters and player profiles.
+4. Synchronize 40-man rosters, player profiles, and MLB transaction histories.
 5. Refresh daily analytics and contextual benchmarks.

 All synchronization tasks are designed to be repeatable and idempotent.